-- 5) The premises shall not be open for business outside the hours of 09:00 to 23:00 Monday to Saturday and 14:00 to 22:00 Sunday and Bank Holidays. - Reason: To protect nearby residents from unacceptable levels of late evening and night time noise and disturbance. - 6) The outdoor seating area shall not be open for business and shall be removed from the external pavement outside the hours of 09:00 to 22:00 Monday to Saturday and 14:00 to 22:00 Sunday and Bank Holidays. - Reason: To protect nearby residents from unacceptable levels of late evening and night time noise and disturbance. - 7) No live, amplified or recorded music or entertainment shall take place within the premises above a level of LAeq 65dB, 10 minutes, measured 1 metre from any instrument, speaker or wall located within the premises. - Reason: To prevent noise and disturbance to nearby residents and to prevent the emission of noise above a level that would be detrimental to the aural amenity of the area. - 8) No live music, amplified music, or live entertainment shall take place outside of the premises. - Reason: To prevent noise and disturbance to nearby residents and to prevent the emission of noise above a level that would be detrimental to the aural amenity of the area. - 9) Prior to the change of use of the building hereby permitted, a waste management plan shall be submitted to and approved in writing by the Local Planning Authority. - Reason: To ensure that that the refuse will be appropriately stored and collected from the site in the interest of protecting neighbouring residential.
+- 6) The premises shall not be open for business outside the hours of 09:00 to 23:00 Monday to Saturday and 14:00 to 22:00 Sunday and Bank Holidays. - Reason: To protect nearby residents from unacceptable levels of late evening and night time noise and disturbance. - 7) The outdoor seating area shall not be open for business and shall be removed from the external pavement outside the hours of 09:00 to 22:00 Monday to Saturday and 14:00 to 22:00 Sunday and Bank Holidays. - Reason: To protect nearby residents from unacceptable levels of late evening and night time noise and disturbance. - 8) No live, amplified or recorded music or entertainment shall take place within the premises above a level of LAeq 65dB, 10 minutes, measured 1 metre from any instrument, speaker or wall located within the premises. - Reason: To prevent noise and disturbance to nearby residents and to prevent the emission of noise above a level that would be detrimental to the aural amenity of the area. - 9) No live music, amplified music, or live entertainment shall take place outside of the premises.

+Reason: To prevent noise and disturbance to nearby residents and to prevent the emission of noise above a level that would be detrimental to the aural amenity of the area.